ralish/bash-script-template/README.md

 **Example**: test using attributes

 ```
-./utility.sh test two "The red fox is running."
+bashlava.sh test two "The red fox is running."

 $1 is now test
 $2 is now two